How to overcome the slips and falls on a screenwriter’s journey…

 Copyright 2017 by Mark Sanderson on MY BLANK PAGE.

 Did you just complete your latest screenplay and need in-depth consultation from a professional?
 Check out my consultation services by clicking on the icon below for the link to my website.

-Subscribe to my YOUTUBE SCREENWRITING CHANNEL with twenty-seven videos.
+Subscribe to my YOUTUBE SCREENWRITING CHANNEL with twenty-nine videos.

 Need some help reaching your screenwriting goals?
 My on-demand webinar could help.
 “A Screenwriter’s Checklist: 10 Questions Every Screenwriter Must Answer to Stay in the Game” now available as a streaming rental.
 Click on the icon below for the link to the website.

 My COFFEE RING CARTOONS MERCHANDISE for screenwriters is not available at my online store!
 Mugs, T-shirts, mouse pads, coasters, pint glasses, note cards, and notebooks.
 Check it out by clicking on the mug below.

 “Our greatest glory is not in never failing, but in rising up every time we fail.”—Ralph Waldo Emerson

 “Fall down seven times, get up eight.” — Japanese Proverb